The New Year is only four days old and I’ve already broken my resolution.

 If you haven’t checked it out yet, it’s called “The granddaddy of all New Year’s Resolutions.”
 Written by well-known Canadian social worker (and star of Slice Network’s Newlywed, Nearly Dead) Gary Direnfeld, it’s all about the one New Year’s resolution you CAN make that will change your life forever.
 Forget losing weight or quitting smoking – if you make this resolution, Direnfeld says, you can do all that and more.

 What’s his magic formula for success?
 It’s not magic, he says.
-It’s living your life with integrity.
+It’s Healthy Living your life with integrity.
 It’s making every single decision in your life one of integrity.
 Before you do something, ask yourself: “Will this choice enhance my life and that of those I love?
 Or will it lead me to despair?”
 And, more importantly, if you’re on your deathbed, faced with every choice you’ve ever mad, how will it make you feel?
 Can you die with integrity or not?

 That’s very sound, honourable advice: to make every decision in your life with integrity and honesty.
 It sounds wonderful to me, and after reading Direnfeld’s advice, I found myself resolving that this year – and every year – I would put myself to the test.
 I would hold myself up to this standard of integrity and live my life that way.
 Because when I’m on my deathbed, I don’t want to have any regrets at all.